Tsimpliarakis/German-Cheat-Sheet/docs/citizenship/README.md

 ## **📚 Topics Covered**

-### 1. **Politics and Democracy** 🏛️
+### 1. **🏛️ Politics and Democracy**

-* Basic principles of the German constitution (Grundgesetz) ⚖️
+* ⚖️ Basic principles of the German constitution (Grundgesetz)
-* Rights and duties of citizens 🛡️
+* 🛡️ Rights and duties of citizens
-* Federal government structure, Bundestag, Bundesrat 🏢
+* 🏢 Federal government structure, Bundestag, Bundesrat
-* Political parties and their roles 🗳️
+* 🗳️ Political parties and their roles

-### 2. **History and Responsibility** 🕰️
+### 2. **🕰️ History and Responsibility**

-* Key historical events in Germany (e.g., Weimar Republic, Nazi era, World Wars) 📜
+* 📜 Key historical events in Germany (e.g., Weimar Republic, Nazi era, World Wars)
-* Post-war Germany and reunification ✌️
+* ✌️ Post-war Germany and reunification
-* Germany in the EU and international relations 🌍
+* 🌍 Germany in the EU and international relations

-### 3. **Society and Living in Germany** 🏠
+### 3. **🏠 Society and Living in Germany**

-* Social security system, healthcare, and education 🏥🎓
+* 🏥🎓 Social security system, healthcare, and education
-* Law and order, justice system ⚖️🚓
+* ⚖️🚓 Law and order, justice system
-* Everyday life and cultural norms ☕🎉
+* ☕🎉 Everyday life and cultural norms
-* Environmental awareness and sustainability 🌱♻️
+* 🌱♻️ Environmental awareness and sustainability

-### 4. **State-Specific Questions** 🗺️
+### 4. **🗺️ State-Specific Questions**

-* Each Bundesland has **10 additional questions** specific to its history, culture, and government 🏰
+* 🏰 Each Bundesland has **10 additional questions** specific to its history, culture, and government
-* Applicants answer 3 of these questions during the test ❓
+* ❓ Applicants answer 3 of these questions during the test, only for the state that they are registered.

 ---